Kim Coles: Career

+Encouraged by the audience's response to her comedy sketch at the beauty pageant, Coles began her career in stand-up comedy in 1984.
+"Once I saw the reaction of the audience," she said, "I knew this was what I wanted to do."
+After a nightclub owner told her that she should gain 40 pounds for a "Nell Carter look", she instead changed her eating habits and began exercising, losing 50 pounds in five months.

 Coles has appeared on many television shows, including Frasier ("Dr." Mary Thomas), Six Feet Under, Celebrity Mole, Living Single and The Geena Davis Show.
 Early in her career, she appeared as one of the hosts of It's Showtime at the Apollo.
 She was an original cast member on the sketch comedy series In Living Color that appeared on the FOX network.
 After leaving "In Living Color", she then got the role as Synclaire James on Living Single and won an NAACP Image Award for Outstanding Actress in a Comedy Series.
 She appeared as the mother of Spirit on UPN's One on One.
 Coles is a published author; her book is called I'm Free But It Will Cost You, ISBN 978-0-7868-8322-6, Hyperion Books, 1998.

 Coles appeared on Celebrity Mole: Hawaii and was the first contestant to be eliminated.
 At the reunion of the show, she was one of two celebrities (the other was Michael Boatman) to correctly guess that Frederique van der Wal was the series' saboteur, Kathy Griffin was the winner, and Erik von Detten was the runner-up.
 Coles also joined other celebrities for a weight loss journey on the VH-1 reality show, Celebrity Fit Club.
 After 16 weeks, she lost a total of 24 lbs, and dropping nearly 4 percentage points in body fat, going from 34.7% to 31%.
 She accomplished this with the help of her team, "Ralphie's Angels".
 She lost 10.2% of her body weight, dropping down to 196 lbs.

 Coles was a regular panelist on the 2000 revival of To Tell the Truth during its second season.
 She was also featured as a guest host on two episodes of The View.
 Coles was a co-host of the syndicated daytime television show In The Loop With iVillage alongside The Apprentice winner Bill Rancic and fellow season one contestant Ereka Vetrini.
 She has recently joined the cast of 10 Items or Less on TBS.

 On September 30, 2009, she hosted the game show Pay It Off, lasted for one season on BET, which is similar to Debt.
 In 2010, she appeared on RuPaul's Drag Race.
 She appeared in an episode of TV One's series "Life After" in late 2011.

 Coles has also performed as a stand-up comedian, with some of her material dealing with her struggle with being overweight at times.